Hatchibombotar/waypoints-addon/readme.md

 Now open the tool menu and click "Add Waypoint".
 The waypoint will by default be placed at your position and you can edit it through the popup menu.

+Waypoints appear in the world unless you turn them off in "Waypoint Settings" (found in the waypoint tool)

+Also in the waypoint tool you will find a waypoint list that allows you to view and edit your waypoints.

+## Requirements
+- Minecraft 1.21.40 or any newer version.
+- No experimental toggles required

 </div>